saf1ya-c0d3z/Regex-tutorial/gist-template.md

 [ - this is the beginning of a character set

+0-9 - is a  "range: this can be a single charcter between 0 and 9

+]  - this is the end of a charcter set

+) - this is the end of the capturing group

+(  - this is the beginning of a capturing group which groups tokens together for extracting a substring or using a back reference

 a-z -is a "range" this can be a single character between a and z
 ## Table of Contents